AUTOMATIC1111/stable-diffusion-webui/Features.md

   - `1-5 (+2)` = 1, 3, 5
   - `10-5 (-3)` = 10, 7
   - `1-3 (+0.5)` = 1, 1.5, 2, 2.5, 3
-- Ranges with count in square brackets:
+- Ranges with the count in square brackets:
   - `1-10 [5]` = 1, 3, 5, 7, 10
   - `0.0-1.0 [6]` = 0.0, 0.2, 0.4, 0.6, 0.8, 1.0

 ![](images/xy_grid-medusa.png)

-Here's are settings that create the graph above:
+Here are the settings that create the graph above:

 ![](images/xy_grid-medusa-ui.png)

 # Textual Inversion
-Short explanation: place your embeddings into `embeddings` directory, and use the filename in prompt.
+Short explanation: place your embeddings into the `embeddings` directory, and use the filename in the prompt.

 Long explanation: [Textual Inversion](Textual-Inversion)